 - Hearings on Motions: there may be court appearances for the court to hear additional matters that come up before the matter is resolved.

 - Transfer Hearing: under Welfare and Institutions Code section 707 - external link, depending on the age of your child and the nature of the charged offense, the district attorney may ask the juvenile court to make a decision on whether your child should be tried as an adult or not.
-At the fitness hearing, the judge will decide whether your child will be tried in adult court or in juvenile court.
-(Note--effective March 2000, a law was passed by the voters in California giving the district attorney authority in some instances to directly file in adult court against minors 14 years and older who commit certain serious crimes.)
+At the transfer hearing, the judge will decide whether your child will be tried in adult court or in juvenile court.

 - Review Hearings: in some cases, the law or the court may set hearings to review your child's progress and performance under probation supervision